 - The state retains the right to use STA funding toward the payment of course related fees as an incentive measure for under-utilized programs or for other policy related issues.

 - Changes to the fee payment policy will be addressed each year on the Statement of Understanding (SOU).

 - For the 2017-2018 school year, STA is not approved for use toward fees except for those cases where admin error is involved through misinformation provided by a member of the Utah National Guard Education Office.

-Find colleges in Utah with our School Finder.
-Use the filters to find your perfect fit.
+Find VA-approved colleges and universities in Utah with our School Finder.

 Utah Veteran Housing Benefits